 - You have 3 plans – Pay As You Go (PAYG), Monthly Flex and BYOL

-- Important thing to note is all regions have same pricing
+- The important thing to note is all regions have the same pricing

 - There is no ingress cost.
 Unlike other cloud providers, there is no egress cost between AD in one region.
 But there is egress cost between two regions

-That’s it folks.
+That’s it, folks.
 Hope this helps.
-Good luck on your exam.
+Good luck with your exam.

 If you are interested in other cloud certifications and how to prepare for them, check out our website.